qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * **No labels**
 * **Show labels for this layer**
 * :ref:`Rule-based labeling <rule_based_labeling>`
-* and **Discourage other labels from covering features in this layer**: allows to set a layer as just an obstacle for other layer's labels without rendering any labels of its own.
+* and **Blocking**: allows to set a layer as just an obstacle for other layer's labels without rendering any labels of its own.

 Select the **Show labels for this layer** option and then select an attribute column to use for labeling from the **Label with** drop-down list.
 Click